- Itineraries & road trip ideas

-Two high-altitude lakes and three countries (Greece, Albania and Fyrom) that peacefully share their waters.
-Here in Northern Greece, there is an undefined borderline where no creature needs a passport, whether human, fish or fowl.
-The whole area around the lakes is called Prespa by residents of Greece, Albania and Fyrom.
-It’s a veritable ark of wildlife and culture.
+Here in northern Greece, there is an undefined border where no creature needs a passport, whether human, fish or fowl.
+The whole area around the two high-altitude lakes called Prespes and shared by residents of Greece, Albania and North Macedonia is a veritable ark of wildlife and culture.

 The core of the National Park covers all of Mikri (Small) Prespa and a few lakeside areas, giving it a unique identity that was formalised in 1973 by the Ramsar Convention as an International Protected Wetland.
-The wetland of Mikri Prespa with its marshy valleys and reed beds constitutes the nucleus of the protected area.
-A second zone includes the ancient cedar forest near Mt Devas.
+Along with the marshy valleys and reed beds of Mikri Prespa, a second protected zone includes the ancient cedar forest near Mt Devas.

-From Psarades, the little village smack dab in the middle of Megali (Big) Prespa, you can set out in a small boat for a different kind of voyage.
-The natural beauty, along with its remote location, attracted many monks during the Ottoman occupation, who built their hermitages along the shores of the bigger lake.
+From Psarades, the little village right in the middle of Megali (Big) Prespa, you can set out in a small boat for a different kind of voyage.
+The natural beauty, along with its remote location, attracted monks during the Ottoman occupation, who built their hermitages along the shores of the bigger lake.
 Today these small monastic structures, as well as the rock frescoes from the 14th to 16th century, are attractions that will give you an insight into another era.
 The boat is moored at a modest jetty at the base of the rock.
-Leap out and start exploring.

 The road ends at Psarades, which means fishermen, and lots of them.
 Built at the end of a natural fjord on the big lake, it will remind you of an Aegean village.
 It has been declared a listed settlement.

-If you’re lucky, you may catch sight of the herd of dwarf cattle, just one metre tall, grazing freely in the vicinity of Psarades and Agios Achillios island, the only place where they can be found.
+If you’re lucky, you may catch sight of a herd of dwarf cattle, just 1m tall, grazing freely in the vicinity of Psarades and Agios Achillios island, the only place they can be found.
 They are an endangered species.

 Just 20 minutes’ walk from Psarades will get you to this headland at the end of the fjord, where you’ll have the whole of Megali Prespa at your feet.
 It’s a place of extraordinary beauty.